Benchmarking Android Malware Detection: Traditional vs. Deep Learning Models: Introduction

-Despite the proposed DL approaches for this problem, there exist limited comparisons~\cite{Yuan:SIGCOMM14, Wang:JAIHC19,Shar:MOBILESoft20, Nadia:MALHat21, Sun:esem24} between ML and the proposed DL models.
-More often than not researchers do not publish the dataset used to compare performances of the various models, making it impossible for other researchers to further benchmark the model against additional alternatives.
-It is encouraging that we are seeing some recent works where researchers publish the datasets used in their study.
-Upon looking through the literature, we identified two works where 1) the researchers compared novel DL models against ML models when applied to Android malware detection, 2) the researchers published the datasets used in their experiments, and 3) the datasets are of substantial sizes.
-This enabled us to conduct additional experiments to benchmark the proposed DL models against additional ML models that were not examined in the original research.
-In addition, we conducted benchmarking of two other DL models against the ML models, on a large dataset that we curated.
-Our experiments show mixed results regarding whether DL models can outperform ML models for Android malware detection.
-The results call for more extensive benchmarking of new deep learning models against traditional machine learning models for Android malware detection.
+Despite various DL approaches proposed for Android malware detection, there is limited comparison between DL and traditional ML models~\cite{Yuan:SIGCOMM14, Wang:JAIHC19,Shar:MOBILESoft20, Nadia:MALHat21, Sun:esem24}.
+Evaluating DL models with only a few baselines often fails to reflect true performance -- a pitfall termed ``inappropriate baseline''~\cite{Daniel:USENIXSecurity22} previously noted in areas like vulnerability discovery and network intrusion detection.
+We observed similar shortcomings in Android malware detection research.
+Many studies do not release their datasets, making it difficult to benchmark against a broader range of alternatives.
+Encouragingly, some recent works have made their datasets publicly available.
+Through our literature review, we identified two studies that 1) compared DL and ML models, 2) published their datasets, and 3) used datasets of substantial sizes.
+This allowed us to further benchmark those DL models against additional ML models.
+We also evaluated two other DL models against ML models using a large dataset we curated.
+Our experiments show mixed results regarding whether DL consistently outperforms ML models, underscoring the need for more comprehensive benchmarking in Android malware detection.